Documents de travail

 The paper investigates academic wage formation inside Michigan State University and develops tools in order to detect the presence of possible superstars.
 We model wage distributions using a hybrid mixture formed by a lognormal distribution for regular wages and a Pareto distributions for higher wages, using a Bayesian approach, particularly well adapted for inference in hybrid mixtures.
 The presence of superstars is detected by studying the shape of the Pareto tail.
 Contrary to usual expectations, we did found some evidence of superstars, but only when recruiting Assistant Professors.
 When climbing up the wage ladder, superstars disappear.
 For full professors, we found a phenomenon of wage compression as if there were a higher bound, which is just the contrary of a superstar phenomenon.
 Moreover, a dynamic analysis shows that many recruited superstars did not fulfill the university expectations as either they were not promoted or left for lower ranked universities.

-This paper provides evidence that the external debt-to-fiscal revenue ratio in the emerging countries has a power-law distribution.
-Such a distribution reflects the fact that debt distress or debt crises are extreme events that have been found to happen fairly often.
+This paper provides evidence that the external debt-to-fiscal revenue ratio in the emerging countries follows a power-law distribution.
+Such a distribution reflects the fact that external debt distress or debt crises correspond to extreme events that have been found to happen fairly often.
 We formally test the hypothesis of a power-law, going further than the usual visual inspection of the distribution of the variable of interest on a doubly logarithmic scale.
-We further show that such a distribution can be derived from a theoretical model in which the debt dynamics is explained by tax evasion and corruption.
-Using the framework of an optimal stochastic growth model, we model the debt-to-fiscal revenue ratio as a diffusion process for which the stochastic steady state distribution is derived using the properties of Itô diffusion processes.
+We further show that such a distribution can be derived from a theoretical model in which uncertainty comes from tax evasion and corruption.
+Using the framework of an optimal stochastic growth model, we model the external debt-to-fiscal revenue ratio as a diffusion process for which the stochastic steady state distribution is derived using the properties of Itô diffusion processes.

 In many parts of the developing world, ethnic minorities play a central role in the economy.
 Examples include Chinese throughout Southeast Asia, Indians in East Africa and Lebanese in West Africa.
 These rich minorities are often subject to popular violence and extortion, and are treated ambiguously by local politicians.
 We analyze the impact of the presence of a rich ethnic minority on violence and on interactions between a rent-seeking local elite and a poor majority.
 We find that the local elite can always make use of the rich minority to maintain its hold on power.
 When the threat of violence is high, the government may change its economic policies strategically to sacrifice the minority to popular resentment.
 We investigate the conditions under which such instrumental scapegoating emerges, and the forms it takes.
 We then consider some social integration capturing, for instance, mixed marriages and shared education.
 Social integration reduces violence and yields qualitative changes in economic policies.
 Overall, our results help explain documented patterns of violence and segregation.